phage-29/DTI6-MIS/README.md

 ## Getting Started

-To get started with the Integrated MSG-IT System, follow these steps:
+To get started with the Integrated MIS System, follow these steps:

 1. **Installation:**
    - Clone the repository to your local machine.